nepi-engine/nepi_rui/README.md

 Building the frontend is necessary after initial checkout (as the frontend build is not stored in the repo), but after that only necessary when making changes to frontend code.

-Start the development server with:

-        npm start

-Various other npm commands are available such as `build`, `lint`, etc. See the `scripts` section of `rui-app/package.json` for a full list of commands.

-        npm run deploy

 ### Backend

 When changing backend code, run the webserver with:

-    rosrun numurus_rui run_webserver.py
+    rosrun nepi_rui run_webserver.py

-### Rosbridge

-In all cases, rosbridge needs to run:

-        roslaunch numurus_rui rosbridge.launch

-## Production

-### Installing the module
-To copy this module to the device (using boardenv above) please run this from the directory above this module:

-        rsync --info=progress2 -avzhe ssh --exclude node_modules --exclude .git numurus_rui/ root@num-sb1-zynq:/opt/numurus/ros/share/numurus_rui

-Note that if you've built the module directly on the target, you can omit the `ssh` portion of the command.

-### Targets without internet access
+## Targets without internet access

-Some targets do not have internet access, so installation of dependencies is best done in a QEMU environment on a development host in a `chroot` of the mounted root filesystem media of the target.
-RUI-specific steps are preserved here for posterity, but refer to the Numurus Zynq FW Developer's Guide for the complete QEMU instructions.
+Some targets do not have internet access, so installation of dependencies is best done in a QEMU environment on a development host in a `chroot` of the mounted root filesystem media of the target or a loopback device that cotains the complete rootfs of the target.
+Briefly, that involves the following steps on the host system (where we assume that the filesystem media/loopback is mounted at /mnt/nepi_rootfs)

-Please eject the SD card and use qemu to create a new python venv in the root of this module

         sudo apt install qemu-user-static
-        mkdir ~/mnt/rootfs
-        sudo mount /dev/mmcblk0p2 ~/mnt/rootfs
-        sudo mount -t proc proc ~/mnt/rootfs/proc
+        sudo mount -t proc proc ~/mnt/nepi_rootfs/proc
-        cp $(which qemu-arm-static) ~/mnt/rootfs
+        cp $(which qemu-arm-static) ~/mnt/nepi_rootfs
-        cp etc/resolv.conf ~/mnt/rootfs/etc/resolv.conf
+        cp etc/resolv.conf ~/mnt/nepi_rootfs/etc/resolv.conf
-        sudo chroot ~/mnt/rootfs /bin/bash
+        sudo chroot ~/mnt/nepi_rootfs /bin/bash

-Once this is complete, you can proceed to install dependencies and set up the Python virtual environment as below.
-When finished unmount and eject the SD card and put it back in the device
+Once this is complete, you can proceed to install dependencies and set up the Python virtual environment as described above.
+When finished unmount the rootfs media or loopback and load on the target.

-### Preparing the target

-Ensure the ROS dependencies and Python virtual env are installed to the target.

-1. Go to the directory where the package is located and install ROS dependencies

-        cd /opt/numurus/ros/share/numurus_rui
-        rosdep install --from-paths . --ignore-src --rosdistro kinetic

-1. Create and populate the venv

-        python -m virtualenv venv
-        . prodenv.sh
-        pip install -r requirements.txt

-### Running on the target
+## Running on the target

-To run the webserver in production on the device, run the following in separate terminals:

-        ssh root@num-sb1-zynq
-        cd /opt/numurus/ros/share/numurus_rui
-        . ../../setup.bash
-        . prodenv.sh
-        roslaunch numurus_rui rosbridge.launch

-        ssh root@num-sb1-zynq
-        cd /opt/numurus/ros/share/numurus_rui
-        . ../../setup.bash
-        . prodenv.sh
-        rosrun numurus_rui run_webserver.py
+The web server backend can be manually started with

+        /opt/nepi/nepi_rui/etc/start_rui.sh

+after which the webserver should be available on port 5003 of any IP address assigned to the device.

-### Automate Start-up
+## Automate Start-up
-In final production `rosbridge.launch` should be launched from an include tag in a system launch file.
-The same is difficult to achieve for the run_webserver.py node, as it requires running from the venv, which can't readily be activated within a launch file.
-Instead, a start-up script is provided at `numurus_rui/launch/start_rui.sh`.
-This can be automatically run by installing `systemd` services file `numurus_rui/launch/numurus_rui.service`:
+A start-up script is provided at `nepi_rui/etc/start_rui.sh`.
+This can be automatically run by installing `systemd` services file `nepi_rui/launch/nepi_rui.service`:

-        cp /opt/numurus/ros/share/numurus_rui/launch/start_rui.sh /opt/numurus
-        sudo cp /opt/numurus/ros/share/numurus_rui/launch/numurus_rui.service /etc/systemd/system
+        sudo cp /opt/nepi/nepi_rui/etc/nepi_rui.service /etc/systemd/system
-        sudo systemctl enable numurus_rui
+        sudo systemctl enable nepi_rui

-The `numurus_rui.service` unit requires the `roslaunch.service` provided in the `num_sdk_base` repository to guarantee that `rosbridge` is also launched, so ensure this is also installed and enabled on the taget device.
+The `nepi_rui.service` unit requires the `roslaunch.service` provided in the `nepi_edge_sdk_base` repository to guarantee that `rosbridge` is also launched, so ensure this is also installed and enabled on the taget device.

-### Image Source Filter
+## Image Source Filter

 The file `img_filter.json` located in the `rui-app` directory can be used to filter the image source topics visible in the UI.
 The filter is a regular expression that is tested on the full topic string before adding the image topic to the drop down menus.